Are you growing vegetables from seed for the first time? Here’s a list of the easiest vegetables to grow from seed and tips to get started!

 The growing conditions for both hot and sweet peppers are basically the same.
 They like a lot of heat, a lot of water, and a lot of sunlight.

 Start your seeds indoors 8-12 weeks before you plan on moving them outside.
 Like eggplants, pepper seeds may benefit from a seedling heat mat, if you have one.
-If not, germinate seeds in a warm place like the top of the fridge.
+If not, germinate seeds in a warm place.
 The seeds can take 10-21 days to sprout, so don’t be surprised if you don’t see anything happening for a couple of weeks.

 Move seedlings into larger pots as needed until the temperatures outside are consistently warm, and nighttime temperatures are around 12°C (55°F).
 Harden them off properly before transplanting.